Back Bay station: Privatization and renovations

-In 2014, Boston Properties (which purchased the adjacent parking garage in 2010) began negotiating with the state for the right to build an air rights development atop the station and garage parcels, in exchange for managing the station and completing a $25 million renovation.
+Boston Properties (later BXP) purchased the adjacent parking garage in 2010.
+In 2014, the company began negotiating with the state for the right to build an air rights development atop the station and garage parcels, in exchange for managing the station and completing a $25 million renovation.
 Similar private management schemes were already in place at North Station and South Station, though without the real estate component.
 An agreement was signed in late 2014, with the renovation budget increased to $32 million.
 In August 2015, the MBTA began paying Boston Properties a subsidy (as rents from retail spaces had been lower than expected) and agreed to fund some repairs to expansion joints not covered in the original agreement.